-Tricon Capital Group Inc. ("Tricon" or the "Company") is a residential real estate company primarily focused on owning and operating rental housing in North America.
+Tricon Residential Inc. ("Tricon" or the "Company"), formerly Tricon Capital Group Inc., is a residential real estate company primarily focused on owning and operating rental housing in North America.
 Tricon currently owns and operates approximately 30,000 single-family rental homes and multi-family rental units in 21 markets across the United States and Canada.
 Through its fully integrated operating platform, the Company earns rental income and ancillary revenue from single-family and multi-family rental properties as well as fees from managing third-party capital associated with its businesses.